pocketrice/tonic/README.md

 Winamp/Spicetify/TUI repaints available!!

 Short-wave radio support akin to radio.garden and WebSDR!
+Plus, radio commentary/"ads" (of your choosing...
+Cerveza Cristal!) if you so desire

 Audio visualizers galore, support for bias lighting, radios (filter for mood, genre, etc.), so many audio FX... plus use Funnel for an audio stream anywhere you want!